Alpha House

 Alpha House is an American political satire television series produced by Amazon Studios.
 The show stars John Goodman, Clark Johnson, Matt Malloy, and Mark Consuelos as four Republican U.S. Senators who share a house in Washington, D.C.
 It was created by Doonesbury creator Garry Trudeau.
 The show premiered on Amazon Prime Video on April 19, 2013.

-The series is inspired by several real Democratic Senators who share a row house in Washington D.C.
+The series was inspired by several real Democratic Senators who shared a row house in Washington D.C.
 The series has a number of cameos from celebrities such as Bill Murray (as Senator Vernon Smits) and politicians such as Chuck Schumer as himself.
 Amazon Studios offered the first three episodes of Alpha House for free, with each subsequent episode released weekly thereafter for Amazon Prime members on Amazon Prime Video.

 On February 11, 2014, the series was renewed for a second season and the production for the second season began filming in July 2014.
 The entire second season became available on Amazon.com on October 24, 2014.
 The series was canceled after the second season.